martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 1. There is only one wildcard character.

-2. The wildcard character appears only as the content of the left-most label.
+2. The wildcard character appears only as the complete content of the left-most label.

 If the requirements are not met, the presented identifier is invalid and MUST be ignored.